Notes on GTM, marketing, career and other side quests

 • Quartr: To listen to earnings calls.

-• Passwords, Apple Podcasts, Apple Music: I pay for Apple One, and their suite is unparalleled.
+• Passwords, Apple Podcasts, and Apple Music: I pay for Apple One, and their suite is unparalleled.

 • Perplexity: Got it free for a year via Airtel.